mobiletoly/ktor-hexagonal-multimodule/README.md

 #### Add new person workflow

-On of the workflows we have is ability to add new person into a persistent storage:
+One of the workflows we have is ability to add new person into a persistent storage:

 ```
     [1 REST controller]--> [2 Use Case]:[Service]---> [3 Output Port][Adapter]--> [4 Persist repository]